plantgenomicslab/BCH709/index.md

 >## Teaching Platform
-This workshop is designed to be run on [Unix-base system](https://en.wikipedia.org/wiki/Unix) such as Ubuntu, mac, etc. All the software and data used in the class will be open source All example data will be hosted on a Google Cloud Service.
+This workshop is designed to be run on [Unix-base system](https://en.wikipedia.org/wiki/Unix) such as Ubuntu, mac, etc. All the software and data used in the class will be open source.
+All example data will be hosted on a Google Cloud Service.
 If you want to know how to use Unix-base system on your computer, please follow the directions in the [Setup](setup.html) tab.
 {: .prereq}

 The website theme was adapted from the original by [Data Carpentry](https://datacarpentry.org/).
 The infrastructure, including adventure-time and docker-browser-server, was built by @maxogden and @mafintosh.
-The setup of this app was based on the get-dat adventure.
+The setup of this app was based on the get-data adventure.
 This adventure app was made by Richard Smith-Unna.
 The lecture materials were crafted by Won Yim.
 This work is licensed under a Creative Commons 4.0 International License.